utaramas/oyenlover/_posts/2023-02-24-underwater-restaurants-in-the-maldives.markdown

 If you want to have an unforgettable underwater experience in this restaurant, book a Maldives vacation with Marco Vasco, a reputable travel agency.
 It is the world's first underwater restaurant.
 It was opened in 2005 off the island of Rangali and is located 5 meters beneath the sea.

-The dome is made of acrylic glass in the shape of a transparent capsule.
-The restaurant room is surrounded by an incredible aquarium.
-What makes this restaurant unique is that it can be transformed into a romantic room at night.
+The dome is made of transparent acrylic glass in the shape of a capsule.
+An incredible aquarium surrounds the restaurant room.
+This restaurant is unique in that it can be converted into a romantic room at night.

 The ability to sleep with sea creatures is an incredible and unforgettable experience.
 Furthermore, the restaurant seats 14 people.
 Its cuisine consists of European and Maldivian dishes.